jhonber/codechef-virtual-contest/README.md

 This is a web application, so the only thing you need to do is go to [http://149.129.139.145/](http://149.129.139.145/) and enjoy.

+If you want to test it locally you must to perform the following steps in both backend and frontend:

+- Update config files
+- run `npm install`
+- run `npm start`

+This will start the app in *developer* mode.
+Additional instructions to run in *production* were added in the deploy section.

 - **Function descriptions**
   - Login with Codechef: *Using your codechef account you can authorize this app to use the API (with PUBLIC permission is enough)*
   - Create virtual contest: *You can search a past contest and select it to create a new virtual contest*